 Right across the bridge from Downtown Los Angeles sits our treasured center, a space as dazzling, creative, and diverse as the city it inhabits.
 Our students’ dreams are on display each day, both figuratively and literally!
 Massive wood cutouts of college campuses across the country, from UC San Diego to Middlebury College, span the perimeter of the main room, so when students come in for their workshops or stand together, arm-in-arm, for Unity Circle, they have a constant reminder of why they’re here and what possibilities await them.

 students currently enrolled

 Scholar Spotlight: Nivia, University of California Merced

 I was UC Merced’s College Track Cohort Leader my freshman year, a Fiat Lux and STEP scholar, and continue to be involved in on- and off-campus groups and associations, including Delta Delta Delta, the American Medical Student Association, Lift While You Lead Women’s Mentorship, SoCal Can Mentorship Program, and Hermanas Unidas.
 I plan to graduate within four years and go on to medical school to specialize in Pediatrics or become a General Practitioner.
-I volunteer in my Merced community through homeless/women’s care package distributions, clean ups, relay for for life events, and the hospital’s hospice where I can meet and care for patients every week.
+I volunteer in my Merced community through homeless/women’s care package distributions, clean-ups, Relay for Life events, and the hospital’s hospice, where I can meet and care for patients weekly.